mr-ransel/addon-nebula/README.md

 - Restart HA, install the local addon, boot it up and see if it works!
 - Let me know if something interesting, exciting or terrible happens

+## Handy Tooling
+- There's a bash script included that will generate and sign all the certificates you need for your nodes, as well as handle (very) rudimentary IP management on your overlay network.
+It reads a `hosts.txt` file and spits out folders with `.crt`,`.key` files and QR codes for easy consumption, without overwriting anything you already had in place.

-Required Config changes:
+## Required Config changes:
-- In your client(s) that you want to use to access HA, you'll need to add a `unsafe_route` clause to your nebula config that includes the IPs you want to access on your network using Nebula. (for example: 192.168.1.1/24 for the whole network, or 192.168.1.25/32 for _just_ home assistant)
+- In your client(s) that you want to use to access HA, you'll need to add a `unsafe_route` clause to your nebula config that includes the IPs you want to access on your network using Nebula. (for example: `192.168.1.1/24` for the whole network, or `192.168.1.25/32` for _just_ home assistant)
 - For the certificate you sign to be run by the home-assistant addon, you'll need to grant it that same subnet access, using the `nebula-cert` argument like `-subnets 192.168.1.1/24`

-Note:
+## Note:
 - This is largely a ripoff of frenck's wireguard add-on as a starting point then I built out an equivalent behavior for the nebula basics.
 - Later I'll come back and set it up as a lighthouse, cert signer automation and convert the basic config.yaml into UI configurable stuff in HA